arnor-sigurdsson/EIR/docs/tutorials/a_using_eir/07_multimodal_tutorial.rst

 D - Deployment
 --------------

-This section guides you through deploying a multimodal model that combines tabular data, text descriptions, and images.
+This section guides you through serving a multimodal model that combines tabular data, text descriptions, and images.
-We'll demonstrate how to interact with this deployed model using HTTP requests.
+We'll demonstrate how to interact with this served model using HTTP requests.

 Starting the Web Service
 """""""""""""""""""""""""

-To deploy the multimodal model, use the following command:
+To serve the multimodal model, use the following command:

 .. code-block:: shell

-    eirdeploy --model-path [MODEL_PATH]
+    eirserve --model-path [MODEL_PATH]

 Replace `[MODEL_PATH]` with the actual path to your trained multimodal model.
 This command starts a web service that listens for incoming HTTP requests.

-Example of the deployment command:
+Example of the serving command:

 .. literalinclude:: ../tutorial_files/a_using_eir/07_multimodal_tutorial/commands/COMBINED_SEQUENCE_DEPLOY.txt
     :language: console